sweet-spr18/feasta/phase1/system-features-draft.md

  * User can attempt as many times as they want.

 ### Functional Requirements
-> * REQ-1: There will be two tabs - Log In (default tab) and Sign Up - when a user opens the newly-installded FEASTA app.
+> * REQ-1: There will be two tabs - Log In (default tab) and Sign Up - when a user opens the newly-installded FEASTA app. (a) The Sign Up tab will have fields for user to enter an SJU email address and a password to create a diner account. (b) Otherwise, in the Sign Up tab, there will be a button saying "If you're an organizer, click here."
+When the promoter-user clicks on this button, they can enter an organization's email address and tap "Send to SWEET".
+After they click send, they will see a request pending screen saying "We are verifying your information.
+A confirmation email will be sent to \[org-name@some-mail.com] within 24 hours with your login credentials."
 > * REQ-6: On the Log In tab, when the correct credentials are entered, the app will take the user to the Home page.
 > * REQ-7: On the Log In tab, when the incorrect credentials are entered, the app will display the message "Incorrect email or password.", erase both email and password fields and let the user re-attempt as many times as they want.